hingobway/clerdle/README.md

 A command-line port of the game [nerdle](https://nerdlegame.com).
 Final project for university c++ course.

+A few things to note about my version:

+- negative numbers are not allowed in guesses.
+- guesses may not contain operators to the right of the `=`.
+- a number of formatting liberties were taken on the command line.
+- player names have been made case-insensitive.

 ## building

 open a terminal in the project directory and run